heroku-reference-apps/heroku-applink-pattern-org-action-nodejs/README.md

 Replicate this situation with your deployed code, by enabling discount overrides using `heroku config:set ENABLE_DISCOUNT_OVERRIDES=True`.
 Retry with the Apex invocation example above while monitoring the Heroku logs using `heroku logs --tail`.
 Once again in the Heroku debug logs you will see the above error.
 This is because your user does not have access to the `DiscountOverride__c` field - as per our scenario, this is a valid use case.

 In order to elevate just the permissions of your code to access this field and not that of the user, an additional **Permission Set** is needed.
 This Permission Set contains only additional permissions the code needs - in this case access to the `DiscountOverride__c` field.
 The following command deploys an update to a permission set called `GenerateQuotePermissions` that contains this permission.
-Note this permission set, was created by the above `publish` command and is defined as requiring session activation to be active, this temporary activation is handled by the Heorku AppLink add-on for you.
+Note this permission set, was created by the above `publish` command and is defined as requiring session activation to be active, this temporary activation is handled by Heorku AppLink for you.
 However, it must still be assigned to applicable users (per above deployment steps).

 ```bash
 sf project deploy start --metadata PermissionSet -o my-org
 ```

-Now that it has been updated, the **Heroku AppLink** add-on uses it to add to the users own permissions while executing the code - hence permissions are now elevated.
+Now that it has been updated, **Heroku AppLink** uses it to add to the users own permissions while executing the code - hence permissions are now elevated.
 To test this rerun the code using Apex invocation examples above and you should now find that a **Quote** has been successfully created as evident from the console output per the example below.

 ```
 07:56:11.212 (3213672014)|USER_DEBUG|[1]|DEBUG|Quote Id: 0Q0am000000nRS5CAM